 Bicentennial Park Description

 Bicentennial Park is the first playground that I began taking my daughter to when she was a toddler focusing on the play area closer to Ellsworth Rd.
-This play area will remain open during construction.
+This play area reamins unchanged 19 years later.
 It was a good starting structure for her (although Lillie Park is in the same area and has a smaller structure for little ones).
-However, Bicentennial Park holds an advantage through since they have swings.
+However, Bicentennial Park holds an advantage since they have swings.
 This structure offers short side-by-side slides.
 My daughter loved playing with the spinners on the structure.
 With steps instead of a ladder and a stable bridge, it is easy for toddlers to reach the entire structure.

 For years I’ve wondered why there is no splash pad in Ann Arbor.
 The good news is that’s about to change!
 Ann Arbor Parks is adding a universal splash pad to Bicentennial Park.
-They announced the start of construction on July 24.
-Park construction is scheduled to last through December.
-Hopefully the splash pad will […]
+The plans were announced in 2024, with construction starting in July 2025.
+As of May 20, 2026 the splash pad and playground […]

 Bicentennial Park was largely created with recycled materials: